Kempe equivalence of $4$-critical planar graphs: The proof of Theorem

 \begin{lemma} Let $G$ be a $4$-critical plane graph.
 Let $v$ be a vertex of degree exactly four in $G$.
 Let $c_1, c_2$ be $v$-good $4$-colorings of $G$ such that $c_1 \restriction (G - v)$ is a $3$-coloring.
 Then $c_2$ is $K$-equivalent to $c_1$. \end{lemma}

-\begin{proof} Assume without loss of generality that $v$ is on the outer face of $G$.
+\begin{proof} We may assume that $v$ is on the outer face of $G$.
 Let $v_0, \dots, v_3$ denote the neighbors of $v$ in this clockwise order around $v$.
 We begin by constructing a new graph $G^*$ from $G$ as follows.

 Initially, we set $G^* = G$.
 For $i \in \{0,1, 2, 3\}$, if $v_iv_{i + 1} \not\in E(G)$ (where addition is taken modulo $4$) and $c_j(v_i) \not= c_j(v_{i + 1})$ for each $j \in \{1, 2\}$, then we add the edge $v_iv_{i+1}$ to $G^*$.
 If $v_iv_{i + 1} \not\in E(G)$ but $c_j(v_i) = c_j(v_{i + 1})$ for some $j \in \{1, 2\}$, then we add to $G^*$ a new vertex $u_{i, i+1}$ adjacent to $v_i, v_{i + 1}, v$.